duststorm/makehuman/trunk/makehuman/docs/source/user_manual_setting.rst

 Mouse behavior
 ==================

-This allows you to ﬁne-tune the speed of moving the model using the mouse.
-Both the normal speed and the speed when holding down shift can be modiﬁed.
+This allows you to fine-tune the speed of moving the model using the mouse.
+Both the normal speed and the speed when holding down shift can be modified.

 Units
 =========